thedarkwriter/courseware-lms-content/_lmscontent/puppet_language_basics/packages-install_a_package/content.md

 * **db2.mycorp.com** - secondary database server (failover machine)
 * **web1.mycorp.com** - web/application server

 Before Puppet, it was necessary to log into these 3 servers and manually execute commands in order according to the runbook.
-Now with Puppet, you have to write some code to apply changes automatically on each server, based on the final configuration required by each one to make a fully-functioning deployment of the Robby application.
+Now with Puppet, you write code to apply changes automatically on each server, based on the final configuration required by each one to make a fully-functioning deployment of the Robby application.

 With Puppet, you'll start with a **resource**.
 As you learned earlier, a resource is Puppet's representation of a characteristic of a server that should be managed or configured, such as a file, a user account, a software package installation and many other possibilities.